liveawarelabs/recorder-unity-plugin-example/README.md

-# Live Aware Labs Recorder Unity Plugin Example Project
+# Unity Example Project for Live Aware Labs Recorder Plugin

 This is the sample Unity project to verify and demonstrate usage of LiveAwareRecorder plugin.